'Barbie Botox' goes viral but doctors inject caution

 By Leroy Leo

-The procedure "supposedly slims the neck and somehow that got attributed to the actress that's playing Barbie," Revance Therapeutics RVNC.O CEO Dustin Sjuts told Reuters in an interview.
+The procedure "supposedly slims the neck and somehow that got attributed to the actress that's playing Barbie," Revance Therapeutics RVNC.O President Dustin Sjuts told Reuters in an interview.

 The approval of such injections for cosmetic purposes is only limited to procedures involving the face, making the use of the injection in the trapezius "off-label".